 The Metabolism & Transport Drug Interaction Database (DIDB®) is a knowledge base used for the evaluation of drug-drug interactions and drug safety.
 The DIDB was designed specifically to meet the needs of pre-clinical and clinical scientists working in drug development and regulatory.
-The platform has been licensed very successfully since 2002 and feedback from the large user base (over 60 companies) is used to continuously improve the database content and functionality.
+The platform has been licensed very successfully since 2002 and feedback from the large user base (over 100 organizations) is used to continuously improve the database content and functionality.

 Major Advantages of the DIDB in drug-drug interaction (DDI) evaluation: